 Zi, “This isn’t bad for buffet, nothing like the eggs and waffles Dasha spoils us with.”

 Dasha is dealing with a piece of bacon, she’d managed to find several crisp slices in the steam tray and brought a plateful to the table for the other two carnivores.
 Janah is happy with fresh fruit, oatmeal and a waffle.
 I’m doing oatmeal, Dasha and Zi have eggs.

-Janah, “Drive to the apartment, let Zi have a look around, get a read on our targets.
-You will hover nearby and make sure there’s no interference, Dasha and I will stay in the car.
+“Drive to the apartment, let Zi have a look around, get a read on our targets.
+I will hover nearby and make sure there’s no interference, Dasha and you stay in the car.
 Zi, you will need to be sneaky, get a bead on them and move on.
 If they’re any good, they will sense a Shaolin presence.
 I’m not ready to confront yet, let’s see what Daria and Eloise can come up with.”

 We’re back in the rooms doing minor disguise, we had flown out not looking like ourselves, temp hair dye, color contacts.
 Apart from that, we don’t see the need for much elaboration, just sunglasses and hats.

 Wichita Falls isn’t big, seventy square miles, twice the size of Manhattan with six percent of the population.
 We’re down from the target’s place in ten minutes.
 It’s a standard fourplex, two floors, two apartments each.
 According to the records, all are two bedroom cookie cutter.
 Parking is around back, stairs up in front and in the rear.
 Our targets’ car, a Ford sedan something or other, is in its slot.
 They aren’t living large.